giantswarm/envctl/README.md

 *   **Teleport Integration:** Uses your existing `tsh` setup for Kubernetes access.
 *   **Shell Completion:** Provides dynamic command-line completion for cluster names (Bash & Zsh).

-## Releases 📦
+## Releases & Changelog 📦

 Releases are automatically created when pull requests are merged into the main branch.
 Each merged PR triggers a new release with an incremented version number.

+The changelog for each release is automatically generated and included in the release notes on the [GitHub Releases page](https://github.com/giantswarm/envctl/releases).

-Pre-built binaries for multiple platforms (Linux, macOS, Windows) are available for download from the [Releases page](https://github.com/giantswarm/envctl/releases).
+Pre-built binaries for multiple platforms (Linux, macOS, Windows) are available for download from the Releases page.

 ## Prerequisites 📋